Welcome to the Winter 2018/2019 edition of my bi-annual foray into the dynamics of housing in The 6ix: Urbaneer's Toronto Real Estate Forecasts!

 Either way, the freehold housing market in the original City of Toronto is going to be solid return on investment for those embracing the long term buy and hold strategy.
 The strategic buyer embracing this belief should look for properties in proximity or within places where rezoning is most likely.
 Take for example 2 and 3 storey commercial/residential storefronts on main streets (like the Danforth) that will be targeted for land assembly for mid-rise condos. ** In fact, if you're looking for a turn-key property that will serve your shelter needs for the next 20 years and then be well-positioned as a condo assembly site, then check out this Live/Work Brownstone On The Danforth Offered For $1,189,000**.
 Also a good bet are houses on residential side streets that abut the commercial and residential sites on main streets or a few doors up.
 If not for the mid-rise condo on the main street, they'll be where the 'missing middle' housing types will be approved.
 Also, I'm a huge fan of the city house on a corner lot, as there will come a day in our not too distant future where these will be able to be redeveloped into town house sites, with front doors facing both streets making severance and scale easier.

-Stay tuned for Part Two of Urbaneer's Winter Forecast, where I’ll look at the increasing role of interest rates, strategies for climbing the property ladder in a declining market, and the trajectory of the condominium market!
+Skip right to Part Two of Urbaneer's Winter Forecast, where I look at the increasingly influential role of interest rates, strategies for climbing the property ladder in a declining market, and the trajectory of the condominium market!

 Thanks for reading!